Division of Fairfax: History

 The division was created in 1984 and is named after Ruth Fairfax, founder of the Country Women's Association.
-It is located in the Sunshine Coast region north of Brisbane and includes the towns of Coolum, Yaroomba, Marcoola, Mudjimba, Maroochydore, Buderim, Woombye, Bli Bli, Yandina, Nambour, Mapleton, Kenilworth and Eumundi.

-While the Sunshine Coast is traditionally a conservative area, Fairfax is located in a particularly conservative portion of the Sunshine Coast, and so has always been held by a centre-right party.
+While the Sunshine Coast is traditionally a conservative area, Fairfax is located in a particularly conservative portion of it, and so has always been held by a right-of-centre party.
 Originally a safe seat for the National Party, demographic change has made it equally safe for the Liberal Party.

 The electorate came to national attention at the 2013 federal election, when Clive Palmer, the founder of the Palmer United Party, narrowly won it by 53 votes.

 Before then, the Coalition's hold on the seat had only been seriously threatened twice, in 1998 and 2007.
 At all other times, it was a safe, or fairly safe, Coalition seat.

-Palmer did not run for re-election, and it was widely expected that the seat would revert to the merged Liberal National Party because, in 2013, LNP would have retained it easily in a "traditional" two-party-preferred vote contest with Labor.
+Palmer did not run for re-election, and it was widely expected that the seat would revert to the merged Liberal National Party because, in 2013, the LNP would have retained it easily in a "traditional" two-party-preferred vote contest with Labor.
 As expected, Palmer's 2013 opponent, Ted O'Brien, won the seat resoundingly at the 2016 federal election and has held it without serious difficulty since.